forgxyz/expensifly/README.md

   - record top line to have a view of cash flow
 - [ ] date accepts str input
   - popup calendar for one click input?
-- [ ] change month does not load on this view
 - [ ] pass a message & message type to confirm tx?

 ### view